Blazify/blazex/README.md

 > A intermediate compiled and vm interpreted language which is dynamically typed (for now) and object oriented

 ## Note
-> We are moving to LLVM as the VM wasn't performant, to build the code with llvm support use --features llvm and to compile to llvm use -l or --llvm flag
+> We are moving to LLVM as the VM wasn't performant, to build the code with llvm support use --features llvm and to compile to llvm use -l or --llvm flag and to compile to native executabe you must link to libc

 ## Installation